joseAf28/PlasmaCDAE/README.md

 The results demonstrate that the CDAE surrogate model markedly enhances both the accuracy and reliability of predicting equilibrium states in deterministic plasma-surface interaction scenarios, outperforming traditional direct predictors.
 Several factors contribute to this improvement:

 1. **Learning Interdependencies**:
-   The CDAE is designed to capture and encode the complex interdependencies between the input variables $x$ and the output $y$.The model effectively learns a richer representation of the underlying relationships by conditioning the denoising process on both the input and the noisy output.
+   The CDAE is designed to capture and encode the complex interdependencies between the input variables $x$ and the output $y$.
+The model effectively learns a richer representation of the underlying relationships by conditioning the denoising process on both the input and the noisy output.
 This leads to more a robust and accurate reconstruction of equilibrium states.
 2. **Scalability with Data and Output Dimensions**:
    Due to its ability to understand the intrinsic relationships between different components, the CDAE is expected to scale well with larger datasets and higher-dimensional outputs.
 As more training samples become available, or as the complexity of the interaction increases, the model’s performance can further improve, potentially outperforming models that do not explicitly model these interdependencies.
 3. **Data Intensity and Architectural Specificity**: